1. Home

 Employers are required to keep records of fringe benefits paid for each employee.
 At the end of the FBT year, if the total fringe benefits are above a specified level (currently set at $2,000) then they need to be reported in the payment summary (group certificate).
 These are called “reportable fringe benefits“.

 Some fringe benefits are excluded from being reportable.
-They are listed here.
+Excluded as reportable fringe benefits are listed here.

 The FBT year runs from 1 April to 31 March of the following year.
 The reportable fringe benefits will be shown on the payment summary issued for the year which ends on the following 30 June.

-Three Reasons why the fringe benefits on your payment summary don’t look right
+Three Reasons why the fringe benefits on your payment summary may not look right

 The amounts of reportable fringe benefits shown in your payment summary may not be what you expect.